dmitrykos/stk/README.md

 ## Tested Boards

+STK has been tested on the following boards:

 * STM STM32F0DISCOVERY (Cortex-M0)
 * STM NUCLEO-F103RB (Cortex-M3)
 * NXP FRDM-K66F (Cortex-M4F)
 * STM STM32F4DISCOVERY (Cortex-M4F)
 * NXP MIMXRT1050 EVKB (Cortex-M7)
-* Raspberry Pico 2 W (Cortex-M33 / RISC-V variant)
+* Raspberry Pi Pico 2 W (Cortex-M33 / RISC-V variant)

+> **Note:** The list of tested boards does **not** limit STK’s compatibility.

+STK is designed to be **CPU-architecture agnostic**, meaning it does not depend on a specific board but relies on the underlying CPU architecture.
+As long as the target CPU is supported, STK can be integrated with your platform.

 ---